Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Decays of the pNGB Scalars

 \subsection{Branching Ratios of $\eta_{5}^{\pm\pm}$}

-The branching ratios of the doubly charged scalar $\eta_{5}^{\pm\pm}$ are plotted in Figure:\ref{fig:npp}, for the \emph{fermiophobic} scenario (top panel) and the \emph{fermiophilic} scenario (bottom panel).
-The masses are a function of $C_g$, and we choose three values of $f$ \emph{viz.,} 1 TeV (left), 2.5 TeV (middle) and 5 TeV (right) which covers the range of pNGB masses from $\sim 200-2000$ GeV.
+The branching ratios of the doubly charged scalar $\eta_{5}^{\pm\pm}$ are plotted in Fig.~\ref{fig:n5pp}, for the fermiophobic scenario (top panel) and the fermiophilic scenario (bottom panel) .
+The branching ratios are varied as a function of the pNGB mass and its various couplings, both affected by the parameters $C_g$ and $f$.
+Even if $f$ is fixed, the mass of the pNGB varies with $C_g$, as depicted by the auxiliary X-axes in these plots.
+We have fixed \emph{f} at three different values: $1$ TeV (left), $2.5$ TeV (middle) and $5$ TeV (right) which covers the range of pNGB mass $\sim 200-2000$ GeV.